| |

 Due to lack of maintenance it never became a forest.

-In 2003 half of this ‘forest’ was reclaimed by a farmer and is now a lost,
+In 2003 half of this ‘forest’ was reclaimed by a farmer and is now a lost, strange piece of jungle.

 The trees are growing very close together.